Seed Storage and Viability

 Keep Seed Cool and Dry

-“Ideal” seed storage requirements vary with individual species, but most can be stored in a temperature- and humidity-controlled environment for at least a year without losing significant viability.
+Ideal seed storage specifications vary with individual species, but most can be stored in a temperature- and humidity-controlled environment for at least a year without significant loss of viability.
 Some IRVM programs have a dedicated seed storage facility.
-These insulated rooms and small buildings are rodent proof and include air-conditioning units and sometimes industrial dehumidifiers.
+These insulated rooms and small buildings are rodent-proof, air-conditioned, and sometimes have industrial dehumidifiers.
+In the absence of a dedicated seed storage facility, seed should be stored in the coolest place possible.
+Air circulation can improve conditions if it is impossible to control temperature and humidity.
+Most seeds can tolerate short periods of storage in temperatures over 100°F, but long-term exposure to such heat can destroy embryos.

-Commercially produced seed has been properly dried before being bagged.
-Ideally, seed storage bags should be made of breathable materials such as cloth or woven nylon.
-Well-dried seed (8–14% moisture content, depending on species) — if kept cool and dry — can be bagged and stored in garbage cans, plastic bags or other sealed containers without suffering damage from fungus or freezing.
-Watch for moisture build up.
+Commercially produced seed is properly dried before being bagged.
+For counties and cities growing their own seed and bagging it, seed storage bags should be made of breathable materials such as cloth or woven nylon.
+Well-dried seed (8–14% moisture content, depending on the species) can be bagged and stored in garbage cans, larger plastic bags, or other sealed containers without suffering damage from fungus or freezing.
+Seed should be monitored for moisture buildup.
+Additional information on seed quality, processing, and storage can be found in the Tallgrass Prairie Center’s Native Seed Production Manual.

 We’ve noticed Liatris grows very poorly unless it’s dormant seeded shortly after harvest.
 Perhaps it loses viability or vigor when stored over winter, or maybe it needs to be stored at a higher humidity than most seed

--Jim Uthe, James Devig, Dallas County, 2024
+—Jim Uthe and James Devig, Dallas County, 2024

-With a little increase in rate per acre, I think generally year-old seed can be used with no problem.
+With a little increase in rate per acre, I think year-old seed can be used with no problem.
 We use older seed (2–3 years) at whatever rate it takes to use it up over the course of the season.
 I add a reduced rate of new seed to cover any loss of germination.

 —Linn Reece, Hardin County, 2010